sfbrigade/intentional-walk-server/README.md

    $ docker-compose up
    ```

- * To log in to the running server container:
+ * To run commands within the server container, use the Docker Desktop UI to open a shell inside the running server container.
+Alternatively, with the containers running, open a new terminal window, change directory (`cd`) to the root directory of this project, and run:

    ```
    $ docker-compose exec server bash -l
    ```

-   If missing module, re-build the server container
+   If you are missing modules, re-build the server (see below).

  * To stop all the containers, in case things didn't shutdown properly with CTRL-C: